If you think you might benefit by being matched with a Peer Mentor, please click here for a support request application.

 When I was born, surgery was not performed on babies like me with Ebstein’s anomaly and a large atrial septal defect.
 Growing up, I wasn't able to do most things other children could do.
 I had my first repair when I was 28.
 Since then I've had three more repairs, two valve replacements, and pacemaker implants.
 I am in third degree heart block and pacemaker dependant.
 Since my last repair I have felt the best I have in my life.
 I am able to do things I have never been able to do before, and that is my motivation.
 Within the next year, my goal is to run a 5K without stopping or walking.
 I know what it is like to go from a wheelchair to running, swimming, and biking.
 I became a Peer Mentor because I want to help fellow patients through all of the challenges of having a CHD and live a rich, full life.

 I was born in Guatemala to a German father and an American mother.
 Three days later I was flown to Children's Hospital of Philadelphia, where I was diagnosed with HLHS, TGA, pulmonary valve stenosis, an ASD, and a VSD.
 By the age of three, I had already undergone three open heart surgeries, including the Fontan, and when I was 16 I received a dual-chamber pacemaker.
-Due to my countless experiences with procedures, hospitalizations, and doctors’ visits, I am working towards my goal of studying pediatric medical traumatic stress in populations with chronic/childhood illnesses like mine.
-Currently, I work at my alma mater, Temple University, where I am a research assistant in a pediatric health lab.
-As an H2H Peer Mentor, I hope to advocate for the importance of mental health when dealing with a life-threatening chronic illness.
+Due to my countless experiences with procedures, hospitalizations, and doctors’ visits, I am interested in empowering patients to take charge of their body by encouraging self-advocacy within medical settings.
+In my professional life I am a Registered Behavior Technician (RBT), and am completing my master's degree to become a Board Certified Behavior Analyst (BCBA).